jmnarloch/gocd-health-check-plugin/README.md

 ## Usage

 Add Health Check task to your build stage.
-The task with delay the execution of your pipeline according to the configured pipeline in the same time performing fixed delay HTTP request to the configured health url.
+The task with delay the execution of your pipeline according to the configured setting in the same time performing fixed delay HTTP request to the provided health url.

-The health information is expected to be returned in a form of JSON with configurable expected status value.
+The application health information is expected to be returned in a form of JSON with configurable expected status.

 ![Health Check task](screen.png)